 This is a clinical diagnosis and investigation is not routinely required.
 However, investigations may occasionally be useful - for example, when pain is severe, the diagnosis is in doubt or functional limitation is marked.

 - Ultrasound is the examination of choice.
-Soft tissue ultrasound may not be easily available in primary care but can help in the diagnosis and exclude degenerative disease of the tendon prior to injection.
+Soft tissue ultrasound may help to improve localisation prior to local steroid injection.

 - Plain X-ray may be used when there is a suspicion of neoplasia.
 The demonstration of spurs, calcification or changes of osteoarthritis is unlikely to help management.

 - MRI scan can demonstrate the whole course of the biceps tendon (including the intra-articular tendon and related intra-articular pathology).
 However, it is not appropriate or cost-effective for routine use.
 It is indicated after unsuccessful rehabilitation or where there is suspected rotator cuff or labral tear injury.